Applied Research in Crime

 The countdown for the Applied Research in Crime and Criminal Justice Conference is on!
 The NSW Bureau of Crime Statistics and Research, in partnership with the Griffith Criminology Institute, are pleased to invite you to the 2025 Applied Research in Crime and Justice Conference.
 The conference will be held on 4 & 5 August 2025 at the International Convention Centre, Sydney.

 Over two days, attendees will hear evidence on innovative, proven and action-ready initiatives for addressing some of the biggest issues in crime and justice.
 Learn from leading experts in the areas of family and domestic violence, evidence-based policing, youth crime, addressing Aboriginal overrepresentation, the intersection between disability and criminal justice, and find out how research in these fields is impacting policy and practice and shaping the future of the justice system.
+See the full conference program here.

 Included in your ticket is a professional networking cocktail event on 4 August 2025.
 You will have the opportunity to connect with policy makers, researchers and influential decision makers across the public, private and university sectors, exchange ideas, and grow your network.